 No Country for Old Men • Final Scene

-When juxtaposed to the title, Ed Tom Bell’s dream can be interpreted as the path that he thought would lead him to succeed as a sheriff.
-Little did he know, following the lessons of his father would do him no good in a new generation of crime, a world in which he cannot keep up.
+When juxtaposed with the title, Ed Tom Bell’s dream can be interpreted as the path that he thought would lead him to succeed as a sheriff.
+Little did he know that following the lessons of his father would do him no good in a new generation of crime, a world in which he cannot keep up.

 Foreshadowing Examples in Superhero Movies